docker/app/README.md

 ```

 We created a new file `hello.dockerapp` that contains three YAML documents:
-- metadatas
+- metadata
 - the Compose file
-- settings for your application
+- parameters for your application

 It should look like this: